rememberedbound/WebGLDemo/README.md

 About
 -----

 This is a quick `three.js` based demo of multi-resolution level of detail rendering on a sample terrain.
 Various patches morph smoothly as the detail is increased or decreased.
+This is achieved by a higher resolution patch morphing its vertices towards the lower resolution patch it'll switch to - this works both ways.

 **What it does:**